ArcBlock/arcblock-ios-sdk/DataBinding.md

 }
 ```

-As you can see the usage is very similar to ABSDKObjectDataSource, except that the ABSDKArrayDataSource provides interface for you to use in UITableViewDataSource protocol.
+As you can see the usage is very similar to ABSDKObjectDataSource, except that the ABSDKArrayDataSource provides the interface for you to use in UITableViewDataSource protocol.

 #### Pagination